 "noble" and burg

-Denoted someone from Aggelen.
-The place Aggelen could be Achel in the Belgian province Limburg or Echel in the Dutch province Limburg.
+Denoted someone from Aggelen, which could refer to Achel in the Belgian province of Limburg or Egchel in the Dutch province of Limburg.

-, probably referring to a place behind something, like a church or other building or a place at the end of the road.
+, probably referring to a place behind something, such as a building or a place at the end of the road.

-Means "from Aalst", a town in the Netherlands, which is believed to be from Germanic alhust
+, the name of towns in Belgium and the Netherlands, which is possibly from Germanic alhust

 meaning "living place".